-Unlike upright bikes, the recumbent variety offers a more comfortable experience, raising the pedals so they’re almost level with the seat and providing you with a back to rest against.
+Unlike upright bikes, recumbent exercise bikes offer a more comfortable experience, raising the pedals so they’re almost level with the seat and providing you with a back to rest against.

 Recumbent bikes are an excellent option for those with low back pain as the bike provides added support for the back.
 Recumbent bikes are also good for those who are new to cycling.
 A recumbent bike can provide a cardiovascular workout for users of all ability levels.
 Want to give it a try but can’t decide which type of stationary bike (recumbent or upright) is best for you?
-Check out our article here on the differences or better yet stop by The Fitness Shop in Melbourne to speak to one of our knowledgeable consultants.
+Check out our article here on the differences or better yet stop by our shop to speak to one of our knowledgeable consultants.